 In the past, serving a powerful and demanding customer kept us honest.
 At the dawn of Silicon Valley, most companies sold products to industrial companies and the government.
 More often than not, suppliers were managed by purchasing agents who possessed power and a long memory.
 If you violated customer trust, you were severely punished.
 Sometimes you were cut off as a supplier.

 Many Silicon Valley customers are no longer industrial companies.
 They are consumers, not companies represented by purchasing agents, and those consumers have less power in dealing with their suppliers.
-(Nothing better gets a corporation’s attention than a purchasing agent threatening to take away a $50 million order.)
+(Nothing better gets a corporation’s attention than a purchasing agent threatening to cancel a $50 million order.)
 Instead of such people to keep us in line, we now have government regulators who are slow to react, subject to lobbying influence, and, in many cases, ineffective.

-William Davidow in “What Happened to Silicon Values
+William Davidow in “What Happened to Silicon Values“

 The advertisers who are the large customers ask for more personal information and surveillance on their target consumers and the large media firms, for the most part, have been only too happy to comply.
 It seems to me that in ten or 20 years Google, Facebook, and LinkedIn will all be regulated like utilities that supply Internet search, personal social network identity, and professional social network identity in the same way that we now have consumer credit and food safety and other regulation that addresses historical problems.